-Starting in 2017, the Health Care Ratings Summit is “Going Green” and is making a commitment to ensure that all environmental aspects are considered in the planning and execution of the Colloquium.
+The National Health Care Ratings Summit makes a deliberate commitment to ensure that all environmental aspects are considered in the planning and execution of the Summit.

 In order to minimize the environmental cost of publishing, we will be distributing presentations electronically and posting them on the website.
-Rather than providing a binder and pre-printed handouts, conference materials will be placed on a CD that will be available to all attendees at registration.
 Updated and revised presentations will be accessible on the conference website in downloadable format following the event.

 In addition, we are implementing the following practices: